 This year, Eunise is completing the Griffith/ANAM Masters of Music Research Program and is excited to be involved in as many performances within and outside ANAM.
 In her spare time, Eunise enjoys travelling, relaxing with her family, having fun with friends and eating ice cream.

-Student Beneficiary Support provided by the Simon Lee Foundation
+Musician Beneficiary Support provided by the Simon Lee Foundation

 Eunise plays a Ceruti viola on loan to ANAM via the generosity of the Bokhara Foundation